rschristian/preact-widget/README.md

 - This template is set to only have Microbundle output its modern (ES2017) format.
 This may not be what you want to do, see [Microbundle#Output-Formats](https://github.com/developit/microbundle#-output-formats-) for more information on the subject

-Give it a star if this was helpful, let me know if you have any questions/issues
+Give it a star if this was helpful, let me know if you have any questions or issues

 ## License